Skip to Content

 • Address: In Yoho National Park

-Just 11 km away, the neighboring Yoho National Park offers a myriad of hiking trails and equally gorgeous landscapes.
-None are quite spectacular as Takakkaw Falls, which at 373 meters is said to be the second-highest waterfall in Canada and the tallest in the Canadian Rockies.
+Just 11 km away, Yoho National Park offers a myriad of hiking trails, but none as spectacular as Takakkaw Falls.
+At 373 meters, it’s Canada’s second-highest waterfall and the tallest in the Rockies.

 Visiting Takakkaw Falls